vemonet/biratime/README.md

 ## What it looks like

+In Gnome Terminal with Solarized colors.

-When changes not commited on Git:
+* When there are uncommited changes on the current Git repository:

 ![screenshot commited](resources/screenshot_uncommited.png)

-When changes commited, with indicator that there are changes that needs to be pushed to GitHub/GitLab
+* When no changes to commit, with indicator that there are changes that needs to be pushed to GitHub/GitLab:

 ![screenshot commited](resources/screenshot_commited.png)